Ichirō Itano: Cruel description

 Since his days as an original painter, he has often been depicted as an extreme splatter, such as a character's head flying or head crushing.
 The scene of Char Aznable shooting Kycilia Zabi at Gundam also obscures what was clearly depicted in the original.
 Although it was ripped off in TV series, there were quite cruel scenes in movies and OVAs, and in some cases, they were cut entirely in the overseas export version.

 Impact

-At the end of the 1970s, young animators called "Kaneda followers" appeared among anime fans who were fascinated by Yoshinori Kanada's effects scenes and opening animations.
+At the end of the 1970s, young animators called "Kanada followers" appeared among anime fans who were fascinated by Yoshinori Kanada's effects scenes and opening animations.
 Itano, who was also inspired by Kanada, stated, "Itano Circus was born because I wanted to absorb Mr.Kanada's good points and find a way to express myself.
 I think he has made Itano Circus what it is".
 Influenced by dynamic perspective and explosion of "Kanada Action", the acrobatic circus technique was analyzed by frame advance on VCRs, which were becoming popular at that time, and inspired younger animators.